mozilla-services/socorro/docs/localdevenvironment.rst

      $ make build

-   That will build the Docker images required for development: processor, webapp, and crontabber.
+   That will build the app Docker image required for development.

-   Each of these images covers a single Socorro component: processor, webapp, and crontabber.

 5. Initialize Postgres, Elasticsearch, S3, and Pub/Sub.